 Pressure control is the control of a fluid’s force within a vessel.
 It is transmitted equally in all directions.
 Think of your automobile’s tire pressure.
-When the pressure in all four tires is set properly, collectively they exert enough force (power) within, to safely support your automobile.
+When the pressure in all four tires is set properly, they collectively exert enough force (power) within them to safely support your automobile.

-Flow control is controlling the movement of pressure between two vessels, and it moves from the vessel with greater pressure.
-When tire pressure is too high or too low, the tire valve is opened to release pressure from the tire “flowing” to the atmosphere or to receive a greater pressure “flowing” from the air compressor.
-Of course, a larger opening in the valve (or sadly, a tire blow-out) will flow the higher pressure quickly.
+Flow control is controlling the movement of pressure between two vessels, and it moves from the vessel with greater pressure to the vessel with lower pressure.
+When tire pressure is too high, the tire valve is opened to release pressure from the tire “flowing” to the atmosphere.
+When tire pressure is too low, the valve is opened to receive a greater pressure “flowing” from the air compressor.

-Today, electronic sensor technology exists such that pressure and flow can be changed dynamically, in a close-looped microprocessor-based system.
-A simple example is today’s service station tire pump.
-Program your desired tire pressure and the pump shuts off when it senses 36 pounds of tire pressure.
+Today, electronic sensor technology exists such that pressure and flow can be changed dynamically, in a closed-looped microprocessor-based system.
+A simple example is a service station tire pump, which allows you to set your desired tire pressure and automatically shuts off the pump when that pressure setting is achieved.